Sonali Raut

 Sonali Raut (born 23 December 1990) is an Indian actress and model who appears in Hindi films.
-She has been a Kingfisher Calendar Girl in 2010, Raut was just 19 years old college student when she featured in the Kingfisher Calendar.
+She has been a Kingfisher Calendar Girl since 2010, and was 19 when she featured in the annual calendar.
 Raut made her acting debut with romantic-thriller film The Xpose in 2014 opposite Himesh Reshammiya and Yo Yo Honey Singh in a lead role.
 She was a contestant in the reality television show Bigg Boss 8.

 Personal life

 She is the younger sister of India's most successful overseas supermodel Ujjwala Raut.
 Her father is a deputy commissioner of police.
 She completed her graduation from Mithibai College, Mumbai.